apifest/apifest-oauth20/README.md

 user_id.name=
 ```

-The path to the apifest.properties file should be passed as a system variable:
+The path to the apifest.properties file should be set as a system variable:

 ***-Dproperties.file***

-* **Setup ApiFest OAuth 2.0 Server host and port**
+* **Setup the ApiFest OAuth 2.0 Server host and port**

-ApiFest OAuth 2.0 Server can run on different hosts and ports.
+The ApiFest OAuth 2.0 Server can run on different hosts and ports.
-You can define this host and port in apifest-oauth.properties file -
+You can define the host and the port in the apifest-oauth.properties file -

 ***oauth20.host*** and ***oauth20.port***